waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Unreliability:** The built-in `stun_npc` tool is unreliable.
 It may report success (e.g., 'Sprite stopped') while the NPC continues to move in-game.
 Avoid using it until its behavior is better understood.
 - **Pathing to Impassable Objects:** When using a pathfinding tool to navigate to an impassable object (like an NPC, sign, or vending machine), the target coordinates must be a valid, traversable tile *adjacent* to the object, not the object's tile itself.
 - **Warp Verification:** My navigation goals for warps can be hallucinations.
 I must always verify a warp's existence and coordinates against the 'Map Events -> Warps' list for the current map before setting it as a goal to avoid validation errors and failed plans.

-# Tile & Object Mechanics Update
-- SUPER_NERD: Impassable NPC, functions as a wall.

-# Strategic Principles Update
-- **Pathing Around Off-Screen Objects:** When planning long paths that go off-screen, I must consult my map markers to manually account for known off-screen obstacles (like NPCs).
-My `find_path` tool is blind to off-screen objects, and relying on it alone for long paths will lead to interruptions.
-- **Agent UI Parsing Warning:** Agents can hallucinate the structure of a UI when parsing it from screen text.
-I must always verify an agent's core assumptions about the UI layout before trusting its code.
-Simple, robust parsing methods that rely on stable structural elements (like the '▶' cursor) are superior to complex, brittle ones that rely on variable or non-existent content (like a hallucinated '┌' border).